HappyCerberus/cpp-coding-interview/manuscript/003_traversal_001_theory.md

         map[row][col] = '.';

         // Helper to check if a space can be stepped on
-        // i.e. not out of bounds and either empty or exit. auto is_path = [&map](int64_t row, int64_t col) {
+        // i.e. not out-of-bounds and either empty or exit. auto is_path = [&map](int64_t row, int64_t col) {
             return row >= 0 && row < std::ssize(map) &&
                 col >= 0 && col < std::ssize(map[row]) &&